-After you register, you must attend a WorkSource Atlanta orientation session, which is offered every Monday at 9 a.m.
+After you register, you must attend a WorkSource Atlanta orientation session, which is offered every Wednesday at 10:00 AM and 12:00 PM.
 Please be sure to bring all documents listed on the WorkSource Atlanta registration page.

 Once you've completed the intake process, you will be assigned a skills development advisor.
 Your skills development advisor will work with you to complete an individual employment plan, discuss how WorkSource Atlanta can support you if you want training from one of our approved training providers (Georgia Tech, Atlanta Tech, etc.) and update you when we start our next cohort in the film training program.Your skills development advisor will help you register for an interview slot once we are ready to start our next cohort.

 Registration for the film training program is done on a rolling basis - we interview prospective participants as soon as we find production entities who are looking for placements.